-A few years ago I began taking metal smithing classes at Western Illinois University (where I have been a painting and drawing professor since 1994) from Kat Myers, a friend, colleague and very respected metals artist.
-As soon as I cut my first sheet of metal and manipulated it to become something new I was hooked.
-I set up a metals studio in my home (with my two rescue Basenjis, a Basenji mix, and my beloved husband who is also a painter) and have been making jewelry ever since.
+A few years ago I began taking metal smithing classes at Western Illinois University (where I have been a painting and drawing professor since 1994).
+As soon as I cut my first sheet of metal and manipulated it to become something new, I was hooked.
+I set up a metals studio in my home and have been making jewelry ever since.

 I am pleased to find that my jewelry resonates with women who express themselves by the way they adorn themselves, as do I - sometimes quiet, sometimes fierce, and sometimes wonderfully feminine, but always strong and confident.
 These are the women I think of when I design my pieces.